Not your mom's charcoal - Sparkle, deep dark sparkle. I paired this with a ghost type swirl done in charcoal and the sparkle contrast is amazing.

 A black grey with great luster just like a black pearl.
 A lustrous and opalescent mica that adds the mysterious accent you might be looking for.
-If you are looking for black, check out our Wicked Black mica or use black iron oxide or Activated Hardwood Charcoal (depending on your medium) for a pure black.
+If you are looking for deepr black, check out our Wicked black mica, or try some black iron oxide or activated hardwood charcoal (depending on your medium).

 |Solubility||Disperses in oil|

 |Usage Rate CP Soap||1-2 tsp. per pound of oils|

 |Usage Rate MP Soap||1/4-1/2 tsp per pound of M&P base|